 In the Scandinavian style interiors, against the background of calm white shades of the walls, paintings in the form of contrasting elements or a dining group are presented.
 Italian pastel-colored lamps are often used.

 Colored art (paintings) is rarely found in Scandinavian interiors.
 But there may be a group of paintings complemented by greenery in a simple vase and an industrial-style contrast lamp.
-A distinctive feature of the Hygge style are candles, often in simple brass candlesticks.
+A distinctive feature of the Hygge style is candles, often in simple brass candlesticks.
 The candlestick complements the vase on a thin brass base.

 Closer to nature

 Speaking of Hygge, the Danes are trying to make the interior cozy and comfortable in all aspects of the decor.
 A large number of windows letting in natural light softens a cozy carpet of a warm shade.
-A greater merger with nature gives the shelf with large gray pebbles.
+A greater merger with nature gives the shelf large gray pebbles.
 A contrasting element is the asymmetrical pendant lamp in black.

 In Scandinavian houses, you can often find fireplaces.
 The furniture in this area is also framed accordingly.
 Small accents are the chairs by the fireplace.
 The sofa is often placed along the wall but leaving a small space behind it for passage.